It’s easy to dismiss workplace sexual harassment as a hallmark of a bygone era. Unfortunately, the statistics show otherwise.

 Meet with a Colorado Workplace Sexual Harassment Attorney

 Experiencing sexual harassment in the workplace can feel dehumanizing and isolating.
 Fortunately, you have a compassionate ally in Robinson & Henry.
 The workplace sexual harassment attorneys at R&H can assist you in filing a discrimination complaint with the appropriate agency.
 We also are fully prepared to advocate for you if you decide to proceed to district court.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.